CodaAzzurra/datastax-xml-demo/README.md

 # DataStax XML Demo

-This application demonstrates how to store searchable XML documents in DataStax Enterprise.
+**This application demonstrates how to store searchable XML documents in DataStax Enterprise.**

+Disclaimer: this is merely an educational demonstration.
+It is not intended for production.
+For brevity and clarity I have made no attempt at security; I have not defended against bad inputs; I have not profiled and optimized.
+In other words, please see the [LICENSE][license] and use at your own risk.

+On the other hand, I hope this will show one way to store, index, and search XML documents in DataStax Enterprise.
+Please write me with your thoughts and questions.

 ## Configure the Cluster